 System reoperation involves changing existing operation procedures for existing reservoirs and conveyance facilities to increase water related benefits.
 System reoperation may improve the efficiency of existing water uses or it may increase the emphasis of one use over another.
 For instance, system reoperation could involve changing reservoir release schedules to improve fisheries or provide flood control.
-Reoperation may require new facilities or permits, and is sometimes legally challenged.
+Reoperation may require new facilities or permits and is sometimes legally challenged.
+Reoperation could be a strategy to adapt to changes in amount, intensity and timing of runoff.